luccs271course-spring2018/lab7repository_ncarsello/answers.markdown

 4-Is it better for push and pop to return the item or the stack itself?
 Briefly discuss the pros and cons of each design.<br>
 It would be much more efficient to use the push and pop methods.
 This gives us the exact items which were added and removed and operates in o(1) complexity <br>
-Returning an entire stack may be acceptable for smaller sizes(comp sci class), but in industry, where they woudl be much-much larger  it would be extremley ineffiecient.
+Returning an entire stack may be acceptable for smaller sizes(comp sci class), but in industry, where they woudl be much-much larger  it would be extremley  <br>
+ineffiecient.